Scholars, scientists and faith leaders around the world are working to reduce tensions between religion and science.

 Michael Schulson is a freelance writer who oversees Religion Dispatches‘ science and religion portal, “The Cubit.”
 He also writes at Undark.
 He lives in Durham, N.C.

 Rabbi Geoffrey A. Mitelman is the founding director of Sinai and Synapses, an organization that brings together Judaism and science, mostly through the introduction of scientists into synagogue programming.
-He is based in Westchester County, N.Y.
+He is also a scholar of biblical and Judaic studies.
+Mitelman can be contacted through the Sinai and Synapses website.